Shaqra University: Denied Employment Opportunities

 Members of the local communities, especially women, felt discriminated against in terms of employment opportunities as the university sought to recruit staff internationally.

 Outsourced Services and Legal Disputes

-Since its establishment, Shaqra Universtiy outsourced a number of infrastructure services and facilities management to external contractors.
+Since its establishment, Shaqra University outsourced a number of infrastructure services and facilities management to external contractors.
 In 2022, the university announced a number of contracts worth 116 millions Saudi riyal with a number of companies from the private sector.
 One of the latest signed contracts was with Waja in 2024 worth 5.7 million.

 In terms of disputes, the university announced it ended a contract in 2014 for a breach of contract.
 Some legal disputes had risen between external contractors, the rulings of which were published by the Saudi Ministry of Justice.